sushiibot/sushii-modmail/README.md

 - **Built-in Organization and Archive** - ModMail threads are Forum channel threads.
 Forum tags are used so you can only show the threads that are currently open.
-No more worrying about losing modmail history if the bot goes offline, or if you need to change to a different bot.
+No more worrying about losing thread history if the bot goes offline or if you need to change to a different bot.
 - **Configurable Message** - Initial message sent to the user when they open a thread.
 - **Snippets** - Re-usable messages for common responses.
 Snippets can be